 Adrenalin and Nor-adrenalin

-Adrenaline and nor-adrenaline are stress hormones that help the body respond to physical or mental threats.
-They give your body a boost of energy, which can be helpful in desperate situations.
+Adrenaline and noradrenaline are stress hormones that help the body respond to physical or mental threats.
+In addition, they give your body a boost of energy, which can be helpful in desperate situations.

 However, they trigger a more intense response and do more damage than good when facing everyday stress.
 For example, if you cause a car accident, this adrenaline rush could help you quickly get out of the car and find safety.
-However, these hormones can do more harm than good when no real threat is present.
+However, these hormones can do more harm than good when no threat exists.

 Endorphins are hormones that have a pain-relieving effect.
 They work by reducing the level of pain signals sent from your nerves to your brain.
 Thus, they act as a natural pain reliever.
-Endorphins are helpful for injuries when you need to divert your attention away from the pain.
+In addition, endorphins are helpful for injuries when you need to divert your attention away from the pain.

 However, they are often present at high levels when no real threat exists.
-Hormones explain why people feel better after exercising or playing sports because of this release of endorphins.
+For example, hormones explain why people feel better after exercising or playing sports because of this release of endorphins.

-Your body’s release of endorphins can also mask the pain of an injury, which makes it difficult for you to determine when your body fully heals.
+Your body’s release of endorphins can also mask the pain of an injury, making it difficult to determine when your body fully heals.
 For example, people often say they feel “fine” before going to the doctor, thinking something else caused their pain.
 However, after a check-up, the doctor reveals they broke a bone, and the endorphins prevent them from feeling pain.

 Many people seek endorphins for their positive mood-altering effects.
 For example, people who experience a “runner’s high” feel better because of the release of endorphins.
 Also, this is because these hormones can cause feelings of euphoria and happiness.